tuoitrevohoc/SwiftParallel/README.md

 protocol UserService {

   ///
-  /// login with username and passwork
+  /// login with username and password
   ///
   /// - parameter username: username of the user
   /// - parameter password: password